-But with the donation, the county’s Fraternal Order of Police Lodge 70 stepped into a national controversy, drawing an unusual public rebuke from the department’s chief and isolating itself from some sister police unions labor groups in Maryland.
+But with the donation, the county’s Fraternal Order of Police Lodge 70 stepped into a national controversy, drawing an unusual public rebuke from the department’s chief and isolating itself from some sister police unions in Maryland.

 In a statement, Anne Arundel’s police chief, Kevin Davis, said he disagreed with the union president.
-Davis, who came to joined the Anne Arundel department in July 2013 after a career with the police in Prince George’s County, said he had heard from “many outraged citizens” who thought it was the department giving the money.
+Davis, who joined the Anne Arundel department in July 2013 after a career with the police in Prince George’s County, said he had heard from “many outraged citizens” who thought it was the department giving the money.